TSSlade/m1-terminal-and-git/README.md

 If you're on windows, you may prefer to install a GUI tool like [WAMP](http://www.wampserver.com/en/).

 ## Version control
 This is a brief review of basic version control operations using `git` and `GitHub`.
-When programmatically building interactive data visualizations, it's imperative that you're able to track changes to your code, share your code, and collaboratively code with other developers.
+When programmatically building interactive data visualizations, it's imperative that you be able to track changes to your code, share your code, and collaboratively code with other developers.
 We'll cover collaboration in a later module, but if you don't feel comfortable using the basics of these systems, **make sure to practice now**.

 ### Git
 `Git` is a free and open-source version control software that provides you with a set of command line tools for tracking changes to your files.
 All of the files in a project directory (referred to as a `repository`, or `repo`) are tracked by a hidden `.git` file in the root of the project.
 You can initiate a repository with the `git init` command.